-A resume is required in order to be considered for this position.
-Applications received without an attached resume will not be considered.
+A resume is required for consideration for this position.
+Applications submitted without a resume will not be considered.

 Michigan Medicine improves the health of patients, populations and communities through excellence in education, patient care, community service, research and technology development, and through leadership activities in Michigan, nationally and internationally.
 Our mission is guided by our Strategic Principles and has three critical components; patient care, education and research that together enhance our contribution to society.

 Michigan Medicine is one of the largest health care complexes in the world and has been the site of many groundbreaking medical and technological advancements since the opening of the U-M Medical School in 1850.
 Michigan Medicine is comprised of over 30,000 employees and our vision is to attract, inspire, and develop outstanding people in medicine, sciences, and healthcare to become one of the world’s most distinguished academic health systems.
 In some way, great or small, every person here helps to advance this world-class institution.
 Work at Michigan Medicine and become a victor for the greater good.